All Episodes

 Comey, in my view, just screwed it up every way you could screw it up.

-But I'm gonna start with a warrant.
+But I'm going to start with a warrant.

-I want you to understand how important that is to me as a lawyer, that there's got to be some checks and balances uh regarding those who have the power of the law to make sure they use it appropriately, and I want to find out what happened with the FISA warrant application.
+I want you to understand how important that is to me as a lawyer, that there's got to be some checks and balances regarding those who have the power of the law to make sure they use it appropriately.

-Did the court know that this document was a paid for document by a political party?
+Did the court know that this document was a paid-for document by a political party?

-Uh what do you think the Russians did here?
+What do you think the Russians did here?

 I think the Russians saw Mr. Steele as a way to basically throw garbage at Trump, and that's what they did.